News Archive: July 2019

 Switched gears today and built the headboard—I was tired of my pillows sitting up against insulation.
 It's about 75% done; just a bit of trim left to do.
 It also served as a test-bed (no pun intended) for wood assembly and finishing techniques I'll use on just about everything else I make, in particular the bookcase.

-With an angry knee, it was a low-key day: I only finished the other two handrails in The Canyon.
+With an angry knee, it was a low-key day: I only finished the other two handrails in The Grand Gallery.

 I've been assessing the damage from the storm that knocked out power on Tuesday night.
 In addition to a near miss with the cabin, many Mountain Laurel bushes have been crushed by dead limbs—sadly the same bushes that were whacked by the Nor'easter last year.
 Meanwhile, my helpers applied more stain to the fascia.